-I am a criminal defense attorney in Morgantown with a substantial experience.
-So, trust me when I say this that charges might look fine on paper but when you consider the evidence and circumstances in entirety, it looks odd.
-And this is something which happens all the time within the legal system.
+I am a criminal defense attorney in Morgantown with substantial experience.
+So, trust me when I say that charges might look fine on paper but when you consider the evidence and circumstances in their entirety, it looks odd.
+And this is something that happens all the time within the legal system.

 This is where the role of a criminal defense lawyer comes into play.
 What we do is negotiate with the prosecutors in order to ascertain that all the aspects of a case must be taken into consideration while handling traffic citations or criminal charges and similarly, the elements which have no relation to the case whatsoever must be excluded.

 Are You Not Convinced?
 Looking for an Example?
 Here’s One

 Recently, a female student of the West Virginia University had been cited for jaywalking as have been reported in the local media.
 According to the police, she had run across one of the Morgantown streets and was hit by a driver who was charged with driving under the influence later on.